 Note: I don't mean 3-inches or pelican heels.
 At 50, women should limit wearing uncomfortable heeled shoes.
 If you must go high - choose square thick heels.

 My first jeans many years ago were made by Jag... until today I still prefer Jag jeans.

-I'm continually amazed how these designer jeans perfectly fit just about every size and every woman.
-The classic cut with a bit of stretch throughout the leg and in the waistband adapts well to all ages from teens to moms and yes, grandmothers, too.
+I'm continually amazed with its classic cut with a bit of stretch throughout the leg and in the waistband.
+This designer jeans seem to adapt well to all ages from teens to moms and yes, grandmothers, too.
 With a perfect fit such as Jag's, I think a bit high price tag is pretty reasonable.

 Again.... it may take time to find the right pair of jeans, but finding your BEST FIT is key.
-Your husband will be proud that his wife continues to emphasize femininity even at 50 or more.
+Feel free to emphasize femininity so even with the simplest outfit, you throw a sense of charm even at 50 or more.

 © 2011 Tonette Fornillos

 Tonette Fornillos (author) from The City of Generals on August 01, 2012:

 I too so loved the jeans appeal and with my long-loved Jag-fit, there's nothing more I could ask for.
 You're right, let's not stop wearing sex appeal...lol.
 No age, shape or size... its in the heart and mind, it's within us.
 Let's make it shine!
 Thanks for leaving a very inspiring comment.
 Lots of love and beauty!

 Thanks for posting this hub on women in jeans.
 I love mine and it's good to know that I don't have to stop wearing them - ever!
 I agree it's the fit that makes the difference.
 Good job posting this and the photos add to the content well.